HL7/davinci-epdx/template/includes/burdenReduction.md

 All three implementation guides can be used together and intersect in that they perform business functions related to prior authorization.
 However the first two IGs also offer functionality that's unrelated to prior authorization.
 The guides can function independently in a number of ways:

 * CRD can provide information unrelated to prior authorization and 'special documentation'.
-For example, indicating whether or not a therapy is covered, providing an estimate of patient cost, identifying duplicate therapies, etc.
+For example, providing an estimate of patient cost, suggesting appropriate use criteria, identifying duplicate therapies, etc.
 * CRD can identify a need for prior authorization and/or special documentation but, instead of linking to a DTR solution, might simply point to a website or other documentation with guidance on the appropriate forms to complete
 * DTR might be invoked directly by a clinician who either knows or is informed by means other than CRD about the requirement to gather additional documentation
 * Information gathered by DTR might be used for direct submission of prior authorizations to support X12 278 transactions or using alternative submission means (e.g. fax, mail) if supported/required by the relevant payer